Safety Matters: Looking for a nanny or babysitter?

 For parents, the sole indication we saw that background checks existed was in the list of pricing by level that said “Elite” sitters are “background checked.”

-When we drilled down from the sitters’ page, we discovered that sitters can pay $19.95 (on sale) for a background check that includes ONLY the National Criminal Database, the Sex Offender Registry, and the Global Terror Watchlist.
-There’s a much better chance your perspective sitter committed a crime in a jurisdiction that wasn’t covered than that they are an international terrorist.
+When we drilled down from the sitters’ page, we discovered that sitters can pay for a background check that includes only the National Criminal Database, the Sex Offender Registry, and the Global Terror Watchlist.

 While it’s technically not a babysitting app, there are thousands of babysitting and nanny groups on Facebook.
 They are a popular – and free – way to find help.